Hysteroscopy

 Complications of hysteroscopy

 Complications are when problems occur during or after your procedure.
-The possible complications of a hysteroscopy include the following.
+Hysteroscopy is usually a safe procedure, but possible complications include the following.

 • Damage to the wall of your womb.
-This may be caused by the instruments used to look inside.
+This may be caused by the instruments used to look inside your womb.
 This usually heals on its own, but sometimes you may need another operation to repair the damage.

 • Heavy bleeding during or after your hysteroscopy.
-If this gets worse or doesn’t settle within a week, contact your hospital or seek urgent medical advice.
+If this gets worse or doesn’t stop within a week, contact your hospital or seek urgent medical advice.

 • Infection.
 Signs may include a fever, severe pain in your tummy, and foul-smelling discharge from your vagina.
-You may need antibiotics..
+An infection will be treated with antibiotics.

 The risk of complications is higher if you have a hysteroscopy under general anaesthesia.
-You’re also at greater risk of complications if you’ve had treatments, such as removal of a fibroid or polyp.
+You’re also at greater risk of complications if you’ve had treatments, such as the removal of a fibroid (fibroidectomy) or polyp (polypectomy).

 Alternatives to hysteroscopy

-Depending on your symptoms, there may be other types of tests available.
-These may include the following.
+Depending on your symptoms, there may be other tests available.
+These include the following.

 • Ultrasound.
-This may be abdominal ultrasound, which looks at your womb from the outside (through your tummy).
-It also includes transvaginal ultrasound, in which an ultrasound probe is inserted into your vagina.
+You may have an abdominal ultrasound, which looks at your womb from the outside (through your tummy).
+Or you may have transvaginal ultrasound, in which an ultrasound probe is inserted into your vagina.
+But ultrasound can’t diagnose cell changes in the lining of your womb or be used to treat polyps or fibroids.

 • Magnetic resonance imaging (MRI) scan.
 This can be another option for investigating heavy periods or abnormal bleeding.

-• Aspiration biopsy.
-This is an alternative way of taking a sample of the lining of your womb (an endometrial biopsy).
-Your doctor will put a narrow tube through your cervix and into your womb and use gentle suction to remove samples of the lining.
+• Pipelle biopsy.
+This is another way of taking a sample of the lining of your womb (an endometrial biopsy).
+Your doctor will put a narrow tube through your cervix and into your womb.

 Your doctor will talk to you about the treatment or investigation options for you.